mohammedbabiker/dotfiles/README.md

 ## Supported platforms

-mohmd-Hypland-Dotfile are tested with the following Arch based distributions:
+This dotfiles are tested with the following Arch based distributions:

 - Arch Linux (recommended)